Three types of quasi-Trefftz functions for the 3D convected Helmholtz equation: construction and approximation properties: Conclusion

 \item Most importantly, {the concept of polynomial quasi-Trefftz basis, explored here for the first time in the context of time-harmonic problems, represents a new avenue to leverage the benefits of Trefftz methods while avoiding the ill-conditioning problem inherent to wave-like basis.
 This problem has been a clear limitation to the further development of Trefftz methods.
 Moreover, since they do not rely on a wave-like ansatz, polynomial quasi-Trefftz bases do not only represent a promising way forward for wave propagation, but also can be applied beyond that to problems governed by other types of PDEs.
 However, the work presented here focuses on approximation properties at a single point, and does not tackle the $p$-regime, when $h$ is fixed and the number of basis functions $p$ is increased.} \end{itemize}

-Future plans include : \begin{itemize} \item comparing the performance of the three quasi-Trefftz bases with standard polynomial bases in terms of accuracy, computing time and stability, in particular in the high-frequency regime, as GPWs might retain an an edge compared to polynomials on a sphere containing several wavelengths, \item comparing the performance of quasi-Trefftz methods with these three quasi-Trefftz bases to other polynomial and wave-based methods - standardly used in the literature in aero-acoustics - on realistic industrial test cases, including procedures to balance the size of mesh elements with the number of basis functions per element, and how it can be impacted by the type of basis functions. \end{itemize}
+Future plans include : \begin{itemize} \item investigating, beyond local properties, global best approximation error on a domain, by performing local approximation of each element of a mesh of the domain, and evaluating an $H^1$ error, \item comparing the performance of the three quasi-Trefftz bases with standard polynomial bases in terms of accuracy, computing time and stability, in particular in the high-frequency regime, as GPWs might retain an edge compared to polynomials on a sphere containing several wavelengths, \item comparing the performance of quasi-Trefftz methods with these three quasi-Trefftz bases to other polynomial and wave-based methods - standardly used in the literature in aero-acoustics - on realistic industrial test cases, including procedures to balance the size of mesh elements with the number of basis functions per element, and how it can be impacted by the type of basis functions. \end{itemize}